JellefAbbenseth/JellefAbbenseth/README.md

 # Hi there 👋

-I'm Jellef from Germany, and I'm studying information systems in Heidelberg and working as an intern full-stack-developer in Karlsruhe.
-I really enjoy learning languages like Python and Java.
+I'm Jellef from Germany and completed my training in information systems in Heidelberg in autumn 2022.
+Currently advancing my programming skills with various projects and courses and therefore I really enjoy learning languages like Python and Java.

 ## Skills and experience